nicolamendini/cortical-wiring-economy/README.md

 # From self-organisation to cortical map evolution

-Why do some animals arrange visual cortex into smooth maps, while others mix neighbouring preferences in a salt-and-pepper pattern?
+Why does the visual cortex of some species organise into smooth maps of orientation preference, while in others (mostly rodents) it shows an apparently random 'salt-and-pepper' pattern?
 This demo follows one self-organising network from visual input to learned cortical structure, then uses it to motivate a simple answer: evolution may be balancing the cost of nearby and far-reaching connections.